katson1/calamity-bot/README.md

     To set admin roles, use the setting command followed by the desired roles enclosed in spaces.
 For example: admin adm staff.
 Note that roles must be specified by a single name.
 (The role named 'adm' serves as the bot's default setting).

     **Bo7 setting instruction:**
     Modify the format of the Bo7 system for tournaments.
-If your tournament utilizes the Upper Finals configuration, you can adjust the advantage given to the winning team.
+If your tournament utilizes the Upper Finals Winner configuration, you can adjust the advantage given to the winning team.

     Using the setting Bo7 command, you can specify: